 Hiking with Kids in Marin: Mount Burdell Open Space Preserve

 While not as iconic, renowned, or tall as southern Marin's Mount Tamalpais, Novato's Mount Burdell offers its own kind of charm and appeal for families looking for an easy outdoor outing.
 Mount Burdell Open Space preserve boasts plenty of wide fire roads and trails that are perfect for a hike with small children.
-Those after more challenging treks can head uphill and look for the seasonal Hidden Lake, hike to the top of the 1,558-foot peak for amazing views of the San Francisco Bay Area, and even drop down into neighboring Olompali State Park.
+Those after more challenging treks can head uphill and look for the seasonal Hidden Lake, hike to the top of the 1,558-foot peak for amazing views of the San Francisco Bay Area, and even drop down into neighboring Olompali State Historic Park.

 The fire roads and intersecting trails make for a good assortment of loop hikes that are suitable for a family with smaller kids who aren't going to be up for climbing up onto the mountain.
 These trails are popular with hikers, mountain bikers, and dog walkers.
-Keep in mind that the Marin County Open Space District (MCOSD) allows off-leash dogs on fire roads.
+Keep in mind that the Marin County Open Space District (MCOSD) allows off-leash dogs under voice control on fire roads.

 There's also a chance that you'll encounter a herd of dairy cows while on the trail at Mount Burdell.
 They're pretty placid animals, but they can be big and intimidating to children, so keep that in mind.
 Our kids of course wanted to run up and say hello to the cows the moment they saw them.
-Make sure you firmly close all the cattle gates that you encounter, lest you inadvertantly cause a bovine catastrophe.
+Make sure you firmly close all the cattle gates that you encounter, lest you inadvertantly cause a bovine breakout.

 The trails on Mount Burdell wind through grasslands and oak and bay forests.
 Since chance are you won't be in the shade all the time, sun protection in the form of sunscreen and hats is a must, as well as plenty of drinking water.
 No water or restroom facilities are available.
 Keep in mind that rattlesnakes and mountain lions are spotted in the area from time to time, so don't let kids run ahead on the trail ahead of the grownups in the group.
 Also, make sure you check everyone for ticks after your hike, especially if anyone's been walking off the trail in the tall grass.